jaybaker/worldsbestuni/README.md

 This is a living collection, bookmarks really, of resources that may be useful if you are interested in some of the same things that interest me.

-Expect see see links to code repositories, papers and articles, YouTube videos, and books.
+Expect to see links to code repositories, papers and articles, YouTube videos, and books.

 ***